MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-the-latest-firmware-and-drivers-for-surface-devices.md

 ### Legacy Surface MSI naming convention

-Legacy MSI files (files build before August, 2019) followed the same overall naming formula, but used a different method to derive the version number.
+Legacy MSI files (files that were built before August, 2019) followed the same overall naming formula, but used a different method to derive the version number.

-**Example:**
+**Example**

 Consider the following MSI file: